 Sketch and I drove up to Portland Thursday night and pulled into the Days Inn by 7:30.
 It’s been five years since I stayed at the neighboring hotel for PortCon, but the weather forecast looked good so I was not concerned about the short walk.That evening we met up with PatrickD for dinner and I finished sewing my Nurse Joy costume from Pokémon and painted my Pokeball before bed.
 For a last minute prop it came out really nicely!
 On Friday we checked all of our stuff into the convention’s garage sale before getting into costume; Sketch wore Steiner from Final Fantasy IX and I wore Nurse Joy for the first time.
 We walked over to the con and met up with EllyStar in her Officer Jenny outfit, and as a twosome, our old-school Pokémon outfits were really popular!
 Sketch and EllyStar’s mom got a few shots of us outside which came out cute.

-Saturday Sketch and I were up bright and early to drive down to southern Massachusetts for a family wedding we needed to attend, but we drove back up to PortCon early Sunday and were back at the convention by lunchtime, already in costume.
+Saturday Sketch and I were up bright and early to drive down to a family wedding we needed to attend, but we returned on Sunday by lunchtime, already in costume.
 I was wearing the revamped Ruby from Final Fantasy IX I’d helped Scarlett make for Anime Boston earlier this year, and had fun taking photos of her by the bar.
 I even ran into a conger who recognized I was Ruby!
 That was pretty awesome considering how small the con is, how rare my character is, and how hard she is to recognize without context.
 We met up with the crew and filmed a small segment for the podcast before exploring the mall across the street which I’d never entered even though I’d attended this convention for the past eight years.
 Inside, we found a full-size lobster boat replica and a carousel, both of which we could use in the future for photos.
 We also dropped into Newberry comics, which was offering excellent discounts for congoers.
 Surprisingly, I found hardcover color anthologies of the silver age comics I had been looking for!
 I had bought a couple of volumes at Dragon*Con years ago and hadn’t found them anywhere else since, and these were on sale!
 That afternoon I changed into Lucy from Peanuts, which was much cooler and more comfortable.
-We went out to lunch, hit up a couple of panels, and at 4PM we checked out of the garage sale, at which we sold three out of the five boxes worth of stuff we had brought.
+We hit up a couple of panels, and at 4PM we checked out of the garage sale, at which we sold three out of the five boxes worth of stuff we had brought.
 Before we left we chucked some of the stuff that would likely never sell, and left with only one box of crap to bring back next year.
 Awesome!